matsest/gh-runner-az-private-network-demo/README.md

 - Azure:
   - Sandbox deploy: resource group, vnet with subnet, NSG and network settings
   - Existing vnet: subnet, NSG and network settings
+  - Optional (both): NAT Gateway with a static public IP
 - GitHub (all configurations will be named after the vnet name):
   - Hosted Compute Networking Configuration
   - Runner Group (only available to private repositories)